Illustrator: Max Ginsburg

 Yes, this Hunter is an imposter.
 He knows all about Hunter because they met each other, and Hunter shared much information about his personal life with him.
 No, the truth is not revealed to society.
 Lara loves this man, whoever he is.

 Final Analysis of Stranger In My Arms

-I adored reading this book.
 I recall being so delighted by the fine quality of Kleypas’ writing that I was convinced I had finally found a new favorite author.
 It had been a long time since I had been so excited to read a romance novel.
-(This was in the late 1990s when I was beginning the second romance-reading phase in my life, which lasted from the late 1990s to the mid-2000s.)
+(This was in the late 1990s when I was beginning the second romance-reading phase in my life)

 Stranger in My Arms was a fantastical story in the truest sense of the word.
 It demands a considerable suspension of disbelief because most people do not have secret identical copies of themselves walking around.

 The writing was empathetic and moving.
 This wasn’t Kleypas’ best work, which says a lot about how good she is.